-At present, our anti-VZV drug candidate is in IND-enabling development stage, and is expected to enter human clinical trials once the current GLP Safety/Toxicology and related IND-enabling studies are completed.
+At present, our anti-VZV drug candidate is in IND writing stage, and is expected to enter human clinical trials once the COVID-19 impact on conducting such clinical trials is abated.

 The other HerpeCideTM program drug candidates are expected to follow into clinical development, as the necessary additional safety and efficacy studies in cell culture and animal models are performed.
 We depend upon external collaborators for animal safety and efficacy studies, limiting the speed of our drug development work.
 While we seek collaborators and providers that have animal models that may be predictive of efficacy in human clinical trials, pharmaceutical drug development relies on what is available and what is doable rather than this gold standard.
 Newly implemented animal models require validation studies to establish how reproducibly they can discriminate between placebo and drugs that are known to work in the clinic, when such drugs are available.
 In many cases, we have to rely upon research level animal models that have not yet established such robustness.
 Nevertheless, we can continue to use such models to obtain preliminary indications for drug candidate refinements.